ConorTC1990/Flowers/README.md

 I initially envisaged a wireframe model utilising an array of buttons pinned under a Navbar.
 Upon reflection and testing using smaller browser modes I found that actually a collapsing Navbar had a more pleasant UX.

-With regards to UX I decided to utilise a video as my desktop background for the index.html page.
+With regards to UX I decided to utilise a video as my desktop background for the index.html page, however upn reflection and discussion with my mentor I went with a carousel format.

 While there are concerns about this from a UX perspective I general I stuck with it as the soft transitions, looked pleasant and would help sell the product.

-                                     Backgrounds
+                                Deployment

+This site is hosted utilising Github pages deployed from the master branch, you can clone this repository directly into the editor of your choice by pasting git clone https://conortc1990.github.io/Flowers/

+                                  A demo is available at  https://conortc1990.github.io/Flowers/

+                                    Wireframes

-I opted for a magenta background as it is a warm friendly colour designed to appeal to the target market.
+I opted for an azure background as it is a warm friendly but neutral colour designed to appeal to the target market.

 Photos are considered placeholders as they aren't optimal quality as yet.